 Please note that an advertiser may ask Canva to show an ad to a certain audience of Users (e.g., based on demographics or other interests).
 In that situation, Canva determines the target audience and Canva serves the advertising to that audience and only provides anonymous aggregated data to the advertiser.
 If you respond to such an ad, the advertiser or ad server may conclude that you fit the description of the audience they are trying to reach.

-To run our service we’ll have to use computers all over the world.
+Summary: To run our service we’ll have to use computers all over the world.
 This means your information might be transferred to the US, Australia, Europe and anywhere else the service is operated.

-4. Keeping your information safe:
+7. Keeping your information safe

-Canva cares about the security of your information, and uses commercially reasonable safeguards to preserve the integrity and security of all information collected through the Service.
+Canva cares about the security of your information, and uses appropriate safeguards to preserve the integrity and security of all information collected through the Service.
 To protect your privacy and security, we take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to your email communications from Canva, at all times.
 However, Canva cannot ensure or warrant the security of any information you transmit to Canva or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.
 Your privacy settings may also be affected by changes to the functionality of third party sites and services that you add to the Canva Service, such as social networks.
 Canva is not responsible for the functionality or security measures of any third party.

-We care about the safety of your data and, we have implemented industry recognized measures to protect it, but unfortunately we can’t guarantee that nothing bad will ever happen to it.
+Summary: We care about the safety of your data and, have implemented industry recognized measures to protect it, but unfortunately we can’t guarantee that nothing bad will ever happen to it.
 (A troop of rabid baboons springs to mind).

-5. Compromise of information:
+8. Compromise of information

 In the event that any information under our control is compromised as a result of a breach of security, Canva will take reasonable steps to investigate the situation and where appropriate, notify those individuals whose information may have been compromised and take other steps, in accordance with any applicable laws and regulations.

-If there is a breach of our security we will investigate it and let any affected users know.
+Summary: If there is a breach of our security we will investigate it and let any affected users know.

-6. Your choices about your information
+9. Your choices about your information

-You have control over your account settings, such as your account information and email notifications, but there’s some important stuff we’ll always send you.
+Summary: You have control over your account settings, such as your account information and email notifications, but there’s some important stuff we’ll always send you.
 If you have any questions about reviewing or modifying your account information, you can contact us directly at [email protected]

 If you want us to stop collecting information about you, there may be some settings you can adjust in your browser or device.
 But Canva might be pretty boring without it.